Nandakishore695/Basic-Javascript--Example-For-Beginner/README.md

-# Basic Javascript Questions and Answer
+# Basic Javascript Questions and Answers

 **History of Javascript**

-- JavaScript was invented by Brendan Eich in 1995.It was originally named Mocha, but quickly became known as LiveScript and, later, JavaScript. and interpreted language with single threaded
+- JavaScript was invented by Brendan Eich in 1995.
+It was originally named Mocha but quickly became known as LiveScript and, later, JavaScript.
+It interpreted language with single-threaded

-**1.What is JavaScript?**
+**1. What is JavaScript?**
-- JavaScript is a client-side scripting language used to create dynamic features for web applications, making them more user-friendly and engaging.(e.g :-clickable buttons, popup menus, etc.)
+- JavaScript is a client-side scripting language used to create dynamic features for web applications, making them more user-friendly and engaging. (e.g., clickable buttons, popup menus, etc.)

 **2.What is vanilla javascript?**
-- Vanilla JavaScript mean pure javaScript code that is written without external libraries or frameworks.
+- Vanilla JavaScript means pure JavaScript code written without external libraries or frameworks.

-**3.How to add JavaScript to html?**
+**3. How to write JavaScript code in HTML?**

-There are three ways to write or add  javascript code are:
+There are three ways to write javascript code:

 1. Embedding code
 2. Inline code
 3. External file

-**4.What does "use strict"?**
+**4. What does "use strict"?**
 - Strict mode is introduced in (ES5).
 Strict mode is useful in situations where you can create a global variables can create bugs in the code
 ```
 x = 9; // ReferenceError: x is not defined
 ```

-**5.What are Data Types?**
+**5. What are Data Types?**

 There are two types of data types in JavaScript:-